 Incident Reports should be submitted without delay to ensure appropriate action is taken and the source of the incident has been addressed.

-An Incident Report is triggered by an incident or accident and involves a detailed investigation into the incident including:
+An Incident Report is triggered by an incident or accident and involves a detailed investigation and response.

-establishing a factual recollection of the incident, which includes identification and interviewing of all witnesses;

-identification of the causes of the accident, and the measures required to prevent it from happening again;

-list the type of injury or injuries, if any and the response to those injuries and whether medical treatment was required;

-implement and monitor preventative/corrective actions to ensure the incident does not happen again;

-final classification of the incident.

 There are different levels of classifications, and the type of classification to use would usually be specified in legislation, standards or codes of practice specific to the country.
 Examples of classifications would be: